bs22iu/Enso_docstest/docs/index.md

 Enso gives you three options for eliciting ties between alters.

+#### Basic Alter Ties
-**Basic Alter Ties:** Essentially asks to confirm a tie between every pair of alters, in individual question styles:
+Essentially asks to confirm a tie between every pair of alters, in individual question styles:

 - Saves data as a variable with a value for the relationship between each
 - You may create and assign **response choices to value** the relationship between each pair of alters.